llm-bible/llm-bible.github.io/_publications/eldan2023how.markdown

 bibkey: eldan2023how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.07759"}
-tags: ['Training Techniques', 'Model Architecture', 'Tools', 'RAG', 'GPT', 'Pretraining Methods', 'Transformer', 'Attention Mechanism']
+tags: ['Transformer', 'Tools', 'GPT', 'RAG', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Pretraining Methods']
 ---
 Language models (LMs) are powerful tools for natural language processing, but they often struggle to produce coherent and fluent text when they are small.